Beach Body Myths Sold to Women

 Examples: Panera’s Fuji Apple Salad with Chicken has 570 calories; and a Big Mac has 563.
 Or, step up to the California Pizza Kitchen’s BBQ Chicken Chopped Salad (with grilled not fried chicken) with 1,133 calories; whereas a Big Mac and large fry is only 1,073 calories.

-Bottom line: use the nutrition information available online to help you pick foods that you enjoy in quantities that will help you lose weight.
+Bottom line: Use the nutrition information available online to help you pick foods that you enjoy in quantities that will help you lose weight.
+Grilled (ask for them to go easy on the oil) lean protein (shrimp and chicken are more common options) + fruit salad is usually a filling and reasonable tasty option.

 2. Myth: Fruit makes you fat because the “high” levels of fructose cause insulin resistance, etc.